securitytxt/security-txt/draft-foudil-securitytxt.md

 This text file contains multiple directives with different values.
-The "directive" is the first part of a field all the way up to the colon ("Contact:").
+The "directive" is the first part of a field all the way up to the colon ("Contact:") and follows the syntax defined for "field-name" in section 3.6.8 of {{!RFC5322}}.
 Directives MUST be case-insensitive (as per section 2.3 of {{!RFC5234}}).
-The "value" comes after the directive ("https://example.com/security").
+The "value" comes after the directive ("https://example.com/security") and follows the syntax defined for "unstructured" in section 3.2.5 of {{!RFC5322}}.

 A "field" MUST always consist of a directive and a value ("Contact: https://example.com/security").
 A security.txt file can have an unlimited number of fields.
 It is important to note that